oitzujoey/duck-lisp/docs/language.md

 (global y 7)
 ```

 Duck-lisp is a modified lisp-2.
-A lisp-2 separates functions and normal variables into two separate namespaces.
+A lisp-2 separates functions and variables into two separate namespaces.
 Duck-lisp puts functions in their own namespace, but functions are also placed in the namespace for variables.

 ```lisp
 ;; `add-function' is placed into both the function and variable namespaces.